Executive Order concerning the Danish Product Registry

 SECTION 1 The Danish Working Environment Authority and the Danish Environmental Protection Agency shall maintain a digital registry of substances and materials (the Product Registry).

 Para.
-2 The Product Registry is administered by the Danish Work Environment Authority, which is responsible for maintaining and developing the registry.
+2 The Product Registry is administered by the Danish Working Environment Authority, which is responsible for maintaining and developing the registry.

 SECTION 2 The objective of the Product Registry is to gather information on the use of hazardous substances and materials, including on their occurrence and use.
 The information contained in the Product Registry forms the basis for assessing and preventing the harmful effects of substances and materials.